Telescope imaging beyond the Rayleigh limit in extremely low SNR: Experimental Results

-Fig. 3b, c presents the likelihood function of SSRI within a single parameter space for scenes with varying aperture sizes.
-The parameters of interest are the x and y-coordinates of a point source with a relative brightness of 1 (the bottom-left point source in Figure 3a), while the other parameters remain fixed.
+Figure \ref{fig3}(b) and (c) present the likelihood function of SSRI within a single parameter space for scenes with varying aperture sizes.
+The parameters of interest are the x and y-coordinates of a point source with a relative brightness of 1 (the bottom-left point source in figure \ref{fig3}(a)), while the other parameters remain fixed.
 For all aperture sizes, the likelihood functions take the form of a parabolic curve with the maximum value lying around the ground truth, albeit with varying slopes.
 As the aperture size decreases, the slope around the apex becomes less steep, resulting in reduced sensitivity to parameter changes.
 Consequently, the maximum likelihood centroid position may slightly vary with the aperture size.
 Nevertheless, even at the smallest aperture size (4 mm), the SSRI algorithm demonstrates reliable performance with errors below 2 pixels.
 These findings underscore the ability of SSRI to overcome the blurring effect in low SNR and consistently provide accurate estimates for the number and position of point sources.

-\emph{Brightness Estimation}
+\subsection{Brightness Estimation}

-The accurate measurement of both the location and brightness of point light sources are vital in various image-related fields, particularly in fluorescence-based bio-imaging \cite{lifante2020role, Anila2023ChemSocRev}.
-The blurring effect induced by fluorescence poses significant challenges, specifically in achieving precise brightness estimation and localizing fluorescent tissues accurately.
+The accurate measurement of both the location and brightness of point light sources is vital in imaging/tracking resident space objects.
+In the case of fluorescence-based bio-imaging \cite{lifante2020role, Anila2023ChemSocRev}, the blurring effect induced by fluorescence poses significant challenges, specifically in achieving precise brightness estimation and localizing fluorescent tissues accurately.
 Overcoming these obstacles and obtaining reliable brightness estimation hold the key to unlocking new possibilities in biomedical imaging, enhancing overall accuracy, and advancing clinical applications.
-Hence, we tried to estimate source brightness with each method.
+In this section, we focus on the ability of SSRI to estimate source brightness.